Smart-Growing/.github/profile/README.md

+# On Progress Project
-# Hydroponic Realtime Remote Management
+## Hydroponic Realtime Remote Management

   <p align="justify">
   Smart Growing IoT Systems allows you to supervise the health and nutrition of your hydroponic plants,